AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 2. In the Latest Test Results section, find your recording by name.

-3. Click the row to go to the User Journey Result page:
+3. Click the row to open the User Journey Result page, where you can see:

 • Which steps passed and which failed